Lebensborn: Germanisation

 The children classified as unwanted were taken to concentration camps to work or were killed.
 The children from the other groups, if between the ages of 2 and 6, were placed with families in the programme to be brought up by them in a kind of foster child status.
 Children of ages 6 to 12 were placed in German boarding schools.
 The schools assigned the children new German names and taught them to be proud to be part of Germany.
 They forced the children to forget their birth parents and erased any records of their ancestry.
-Those who resisted Germanisation were beaten and, if a child continued to rebel, he or she would be sent to a concentration camp.
+Those who resisted Germanisation were beaten and, if a child continued to rebel, they would be sent to a concentration camp.

 In the final stages of the war, the files of all children kidnapped for the programme were destroyed.
 As a result, researchers have found it nearly impossible to learn how many children were taken.
 The Polish government has claimed that 10,000 children were kidnapped, and less than 15% were returned to their biological parents.
 Other estimates include numbers as high as 200,000, although according to Dirk Moses a more likely number is around 20,000.